aws-samples/s3xz-caching-solution/README.md

 # S3 Express One Zone caching solution
 ## Introduction
-This solution implements a strategy for copying data from traditional S3 buckets to directory buckets in S3 Express One Zone.
-It uses caching logic so that copying data is as fast and cost-effective as possible if the objects are already in the directory bucket.
+This solution implements a strategy for copying data from general purpose S3 buckets to directory buckets in S3 Express One Zone.
+It uses caching logic so that copying data is as fast and cost-effective as possible, avoiding to reprocess objects that are already in the destination directory bucket.
 Automatic deletion and expiration based on the object's TTL is included.

 [From the launch blogpost: ](https://aws.amazon.com/blogs/aws/new-amazon-s3-express-one-zone-high-performance-storage-class/)